Nefertiti Bust

 The Nefertiti Bust is a painted stucco-coated limestone bust of Nefertiti, the Great Royal Wife of Egyptian pharaoh Akhenaten.
-It is on display in the Egyptian Museum of Berlin.
+It is on display in the Neues Museum of Berlin.

 The work is believed to have been crafted in 1345 BC by Thutmose because it was found in his sculpture workshop in Tell-el Amarna, Egypt.
 It is one of the most-copied works of ancient Egypt.
 Nefertiti has become one of the most famous women of the ancient world and an icon of feminine beauty.

 A German archaeological team led by Ludwig Borchardt discovered the bust in 1912 during an excavation of the sculptor's workshop.
-It has been kept at various locations in Germany since its discovery, including the cellar of a bank, a salt-mine in Merkers-Kieselbach, the Dahlem museum, the Egyptian Museum in Charlottenburg and the Altes Museum.
+It has been kept at various locations in Germany since its discovery, including the cellar of a bank, a salt-mine in Merkers-Kieselbach, the Dahlem museum, the Egyptian Museum of Berlin and the Altes Museum.
 It is displayed at the Neues Museum in Berlin, where it was originally displayed before World War II.
 Egypt has called for the return of the bust, citing provisions that prohibited any items of great archaeological value from leaving Egypt.
 Egypt accuses Borchardt of "wrapping the bust to conceal its value and smuggling it out of the country".

-The Nefertiti Bust has become not only a defining emblem of ancient Egypt, but also a symbol of the impact that European colonialism has had on Egypt's history and culture.
 It has been the subject of an argument between Egypt and Germany over Egyptian demands for its repatriation, which began in 1924, once the bust was first displayed to the public, and more generally it fuelled discussions over the role museums play in undoing colonialism.
 Today, Egypt continues to demand the repatriation of the bust, whereas German officials and the Berlin Museum assert their ownership by citing an official protocol, signed by the German excavators and the French-led Egyptian Antiquities Service at the time of the excavation.